Nazli Tabatabai-Khatambakhsh: Career

-Nazli Tabatabai-Khatambakhsh was the artistic director of ZENDEH, a theatre company based in the northeast of England that was part of Arts Council England's National Portfolio of Organisations.
-The company created enchanting theatre that combines poetic elements, mythology and explored global political and social perspectives in a most approachable way.
-Iranian myths and contemporary reference points appeared in many of ZENDEH's shows reflecting the cultural heritage of Artistic director Nazli Tabatabai-Khatambakhsh.
+Tabatabai-Khatambakhsh was the artistic director of ZENDEH, a theatre company based in the northeast of England that was part of Arts Council England's National Portfolio of Organisations.
+The company created theatre that combines poetic elements, mythology and explored global political and social perspectives in an approachable way.
+Many of ZENDEH's shows featured Iranian myths reflecting the cultural heritage of Tabatabai-Khatambakhsh.
 Although the work itself often rejects cultural representation instead creating a more impressionistic, magical realism, visual and physical style of theatre.
-ZENDEH often explore hidden histories and modern identities, finding the compelling and epic in ordinary stories and crafting culturally eclectic productions.
 ZENDEH's and Nazli's direction and artistic practice is collaborative; working with artists and the wider public, combining art forms and using digital technologies to continually find imaginative ways to share stories and find human connections.

-Over Nazli's career she has developed a strong leadership role in producing diverse theatre in the UK in particular looking at themes of Iran, borderlands and the lives of women.
+Over Nazli's career, she has developed a strong leadership role in producing diverse theatre in the UK in particular looking at themes of Iran, borderlands and the lives of women.

-Nazli Tabatabai-Khatambakhsh serves as a member of the International Society of Performing Arts' (ISPA) governing committee in New York.
+She has experience of governance, including serving as a member of the International Society of Performing Arts (ISPA) governing committee in New York.

 Achievements

-Nazli Tabatabai-Khatambakhsh is a multi-award-winning collaborator, notably an Amnesty International Commendation and her work includes the following roles with selected credits: Director (BBC Drama & National Theatre of Scotland, Traverse Theatre, The Bush); Dramaturg (Royal Court, Tamasha, Goethe Institute); Director & Dramaturg (Royal Central School of Speech and Drama); Actor (Edinburgh Festival Fringe Summerhall, Traverse Theatre, Paines Plough Roundabout).
-She is also a skilled Coach, Mentor, Mediator, Facilitator, Moderator, Trainer and Speaker (ISPA, IETM, Federation of Scottish Theatres, Assembly Theatres and Guildhall School of Music & Drama).
+Tabatabai-Khatambakhsh received an Amnesty International Commendation for her direction at the Edinburgh Festival Fringe.
+She has worked as a Director (BBC Drama & National Theatre of Scotland, Traverse Theatre, The Bush); Dramaturg (Royal Court, Tamasha, Peter Groom & Goethe Institute); Director & Dramaturg, current External Examiner (Royal Central School of Speech and Drama); Actor (Edinburgh Festival Fringe Summerhall, Traverse Theatre, Paines Plough Roundabout).
+She works as a Coach, Mentor, Mediator, Facilitator, Moderator, Trainer and Speaker (ISPA, IETM, Federation of Scottish Theatres, Assembly Theatres and Guildhall School of Music & Drama).

-Nazli Tabatabai-Khatambakhsh, through her over ten years as artistic director and CEO with ZENDEH, has developed a unique multi-staged method of creating theatrical productions that is relevant to 21st Century Britain.
-The ZENDEH method encompasses seven stages that include, but are not restricted to, blue sky thinking; collaboration in multidisciplinary art forms and working with a wide range of associate artists; emphasis on dramaturgy; and re-approaching joint authorship with participation, engagement and research.
+Through her work over more than ten years as artistic director and CEO with ZENDEH, she has developed her own multi-staged method of creating theatrical productions.
+The seven stages that include, but are not restricted to, blue sky thinking; collaboration in multidisciplinary art forms and working with a wide range of associate artists; emphasis on dramaturgy; and re-approaching joint authorship with participation, engagement and research.

-Nazli Tabatabai-Khatambakhsh also led on Arts Council England's Creative Case NORTH, which is a re-imagining of Arts Council England’s approach to diversity and equality, setting out how these areas can and should enrich the arts for artists, audiences and wider society.
+She also led on Arts Council England's Creative Case NORTH, which is a re-imagining of Arts Council England’s approach to diversity and equality, setting out how these areas can and should enrich the arts for artists, audiences and wider society.